chromaui/chromatic-docs/monorepos.md

 Often teams find a single Storybook for all their development works quite well, also!

-### Run Chromatic more than once in a second Chromatic project
+### Run Chromatic for each subproject

-In Chromatic a project is typically linked to a repository and will synchronize permissions from the permissions of that repository as well as post build status messages to the repository's Pull (Merge) Requests.
+In Chromatic, a project is typically linked to a repository and will synchronize permissions from the permissions of that repository as well as post build status messages to the repository's Pull (Merge) Requests.

 Monorepos have multiple subprojects in one repository.
 Each subproject in a monorepo can be associated with a separate Chromatic project that adds additional build statuses to the repository's Pull (Merge) requests.
 Here's how to set it up: